-As of July 31, 2021 we have a mortgage principal balance of \$4.1 million entered into for the purchase of a building facility, which bears a fixed interest rate of 5.09% per annum.
-It requires monthly mortgage payments of \$30.
-Our obligations under the mortgage agreement are secured by the facility and by a \$750 cash collateral deposit with the mortgagee as additional security, which is included in other assets as of July 31, 2021.
-Effective October 19, 2020, the Company and the mortgagee agreed to a covenant restructure whereby the mortgagee waived the Company's financial ratio covenant for the fiscal period ended July 31, 2020 and modified the mortgage to replace that covenant with a liquidity covenant.
+As of July 31, 2022 we had a mortgage principal balance of \$3.8 million entered into for the purchase of a building facility at our Farmingdale campus, which bears a fixed interest rate of 5.09% per annum.
+It requires monthly mortgage payments totaling \$0.4 million annually.
+Our obligations under the mortgage agreement are secured by the facility and by a \$1.0 million cash collateral deposit with the mortgagee as additional security, which is included in other assets as of July 31, 2022.

+Effective October 19, 2020, the Company and the mortgagee agreed to a covenant restructure whereby the mortgagee waived the Company's financial ratio covenant for the fiscal period ended July 31, 2020 and modified the mortgage to replace a financial ratio covenant with a liquidity covenant.
 The liquidity covenant required that we own and maintain at all times, and throughout the remaining term of the loan, at least \$25 million of liquid assets, defined as time deposits, money market accounts and commercial paper, and obligations issued by the U.S. government or any of its agencies.
 The cash collateral agreement was also modified to require compliance with the liquidity covenant for two consecutive fiscal years before the collateral is released back to us.
-As of July 31, 2021, the Company was in compliance with the financial and liquidity covenants related to this mortgage.

-Effective September 29, 2021 the Company and the mortgagee agreed to further covenant restructuring whereby (a) the liquidity covenant was reduced to 150% of the loan principal (or approximately \$6 million at July 31, 2021) from \$25 million previously, and (b) the collateral requirement was increased from \$0.75 million.
+As of July 31, 2021, the Company was in compliance with the financial and liquidity covenants in effect at that time related to this mortgage.
+Effective September 29, 2021, the Company and the mortgagee agreed to further covenant restructuring whereby (a) the liquidity covenant was reduced to 150% of the loan principal (or approximately \$5.7 million at July 31, 2022) from \$25 million previously, and (b) the collateral requirement would be increased from \$0.75 million to \$1.0 million.
+The Company increased the collateral deposit to \$1.0 million in November 2021 and was in compliance with the liquidity covenant as of July 31, 2022.